leannebooden/mp1/README.md

 The following are features that will be implemented in the future but were beyond the scope of this particular project:

 * A section on the home page with details of new campaigns the DM is running to appeal to returning clients.
-* The Contact form at present is submitted to a default page with Code Institute.
+* The Contact form information at present does not go anywhere.
 In future, this would connect with the DM's email address instead.
 * The social media links at present only link to the main pages of the sites, in future this will instead be linked to the pages of the company
 * The logo will be changed as the company owner is still designing this.
 A placeholder logo that was deemed appropriate was used for this project.
 * Another page would be added to include the table rules and cancellation policy